 3.00pm: Crocodile Attack Show

 During busy periods, additional wildlife presentations will be scheduled in.
 Check blackboard at Admissions on arrival.

 In between shows or instead of a show, you are welcome to explore the 2500 metres of boardwalks and pathways winding through Melaleuca Wetlands, Eucalypt Woodland and Riverine rainforest, enjoying a wide variety of native and exotic animals.

-All wildlife exhibits open to public viewing including the Komodo Dragon, Alligators, Cassowaries, Wombats, Koalas, Emus, Lizards, Quolls, Kangaroos and Wallabies.
-Capacity limits apply to the Gallery of Living Art – Reptile Display, Tropical Bird Aviary and Predatory Bird Aviary to ensure social distancing.
+All wildlife exhibits open to public viewing including the Komodo Dragon, Alligators, Cassowaries, Wombats, Koalas, Emus, Lizards, Kangaroos and Wallabies.
+Capacity limits apply to the Gallery of Living Art – Reptile Display.

 More than 2500 metres of timber board walks and pathways take you on a journey through eucalypt woodlands, notophyll rainforest and wetlands, discovering an authentic wildlife experience.